Out Of School Care & Camps

 • Challenge: Explore concept of the Landmark and their importance in architectural value.

-• Outdoor: student explore landmarks (Pan Pacific Hotel and Gastown Steam Clock) from North Vancouver to Downtown Vancouver while taking public transportation.
+• Outdoor: student explore landmarks (Pan Pacific Hotel, Gastown Steam Clock, SFU Downtown Campus etc) from North Vancouver to Downtown Vancouver while taking public transportation.

 Day 2: Build a Famous Landmark

-• Challenge: organize ideas to project a team work and construct a landmark with a variety of materials with peers.
+• Challenge: organize ideas to project a team work and construct a landmark with a variety of materials.

 • Goal: build a stable and unique landmark